GoogleCloudPlatform/gke-networking-recipes/ingress/istio-ingress-e2e-tls/README.md

 The `Gateway` Object performs the following:

 - Accepts traffic coming via the LoadBalancer via the `hosts` value set to `*`
-- Presents a tls certificate to the LoadBalancer, the Certificate and private Key are store in kubernetes secrets under `echoserver-credentials`.
+- Presents a TLS certificate to the LoadBalancer, the Certificate and private Key are store in Kubernetes secrets under `echoserver-credentials`.
 - Set the minimum protocol Version of TLS to 1.2

 ```yaml